rururudolph145/GOFA/README.md

 ```
 python run_gofa.py --override ./configs/pretrain_dev_config.yaml l2 0.1 lr 0.00001
 ```

+By default, GOFA use deepspeed ZeRO stage2 provided by pytorch-lightning for distributed training.
+This strategy is automatically enabled when the script detects more than 1 GPU.

+The model implementation is in './modules/gofa/'.

 ## Pre-training
 Pre-training require large computation resource and time (4 days on 4 Nvidia A100 80GB).
 Refer to the example in ```chat_gofa.py``` on how to load our pretrained checkpoints.